- Home

 Sleep is needed for various hormonal and metabolic processes, and sleep deprivation has been shown to cause abnormalities in the metabolic process.
 For example, this study found that the metabolisms of people who got just four hours of sleep were 2.6% slower than those who got 10 hours of sleep.
 Fortunately, getting a long night’s sleep (12 hours) helped to restore metabolism.

-Another reason that sleep can impact metabolism is that poor sleep can lead to muscle loss, which slows down your resting metabolic rate (RMR).
+Poor sleep can also lead to muscle loss, which slows your resting metabolic rate (RMR).

 Getting a good night’s sleep can also help prevent overeating.
-This is because a lack of sleep not only impacts energy levels but also increases levels of the hunger hormone, ghrelin, while decreasing the fullness hormone, leptin.
+This is because a lack of sleep not only impacts energy levels but research suggests it also increases levels of the hunger hormone, ghrelin, while decreasing the fullness hormone, leptin.

-If you have trouble falling or staying asleep, you’ll find tips on how to fix your sleeping patterns in the sleep and fatigue section of our website.
+If you have trouble falling or staying asleep, you’ll find tips on how to fix your sleeping patterns in our sleep and fatigue section.

 5. Make an effort to drink more cold water